diegoami/DA_ML_Capstone/solutions.md

 I chose a smaller format for the images I save, as 640x480 is  too big for any model I can realistically train.
 The dataset becomes therefore much smaller: 1.0 Gb and can be found at _https://da-youtube-ml.s3.eu-central-1.amazonaws.com/wendy-cnn/frames/wendy_cnn_frames_data_2.zip_

-I noticed that some images in the dataset were misclassified and I tried to fix this with a preprocessing step, but this approach turned out to be unpractical.
+I noticed that some images in the dataset were misclassified and I tried to fix this with a preprocessing step, while using a GUI tool to find the misclassified images manually, but this approach turned out to be unpractical.

-Now, creating a basic VGG net (type B) on the full images, having image_height x image_width = 160 x 90, with 5 epochs, and just 5 categories, and then running the model on the full dataset, gives this result:
+Now, creating a basic VGG13 net (type B) on the full images, having image_height x image_width = 160 x 90, with 5 epochs, and just 5 categories, and then running the model on the full dataset, gives this result:

+Accuracy on validation set of 98% and cross entropy loss of 0.005

-confusion Matrix
+Confusion Matrix

 | X| 0    | 1   | 2   | 3   | 4   |
 |--|------|-----|-----|-----|-----|